Activiti/activiti-cloud-full-chart/README.md

 ## Enabling HorizontalPodAutoscaler (HPA)

-Kubernates supports horizontal scalability through Horizontal Pod Autoscaler (HPA) mechanism.
+Kubernetes supports horizontal scalability through Horizontal Pod Autoscaler (HPA) mechanism.
 In `activiti-cloud-full-charts` it is now possible to enable HPA for the `runtime-bundle` and `activiti-cloud-query` microservices.

 ### Requirements
-The HorizontalPodAutoscaler can fetch metrics from aggregated APIs that, for Kubernetes (metrics.k8s.io), are provided by an add on named `Metrics Server`.
+The HorizontalPodAutoscaler can fetch metrics from aggregated APIs that, for Kubernetes (metrics.k8s.io), are provided by an add-on named `Metrics Server`.

 So, `Metric Server` needs to be installed and launched to use the HPA feature.
-Please refer to [this page](https://github.com/kubernetes-sigs/metrics-server) for its the installation.
+Please refer to [this page](https://github.com/kubernetes-sigs/metrics-server) for its installation.

 ### HPA Configuration

 In the `activiti-cloud-full-chart` the HorizontalPodAutoscaler is disabled by default for backward compatibility.
-Please add the the following configuration to your values.yaml to enable and use it:
+Please add the following configuration to your `values.yaml` to enable and use it:

 ```yaml
 runtime-bundle: